AsteroidNote/Modded-FallenOS/showcase.md

-# Here is a quick showcase on how the mod looks!
+# Here is a quick showcase on how the modification of the mod looks!

 ## Intro Screen